DerrickMarcus/DerrickMarcus.github.io/docs/about/index.md

     - [x] Finish the notes of Foundation of Solid State Physics.
     - [x] Finish the notes of Operating System.
     - [x] Finish the notes of Media and Cognition.
+    - [x] Finish the notes of Communication and Network
     - [ ] Add the tutorial of Git and GitHub.
     - [ ] Finish the notes of Probability and Stochastic Process.
     - [ ] Finish the notes of Signals and Systems.